5 Signs Your Business Needs Workflow Automation Software

 No one seems to know the status of anything during or after a process starts.

 In all the previous manual workflow scenarios a common element is that each step happens in a vacuum.
 Once someone submits a request it becomes invisible.
-They know they sent it but finding out where in the process it is requires more emails or phone calls to follow up.
-The simple request is now chewing up valuable time that could be spent on high value activity.
+They know they sent it but finding out where in the process it requires more emails or phone calls to follow up.
+The simple request is now chewing up valuable time that could be spent on a high-value activity.

 An unexpected benefit of an automated workflow is that not only does it streamline the process but it helps point out how the process can get even better.
 The process itself becomes a tangible, measurable entity.
 Gaps can be identified and corrected just by running a report.